Faculty Research Interests

 Student Research Positions

 Students interested in applying for a research position must check with specific laboratories below to make sure there is an open position.

 Not all faculty have open research positions!

-If you are still interested in applying, fill out the application on the Undergraduate Research Main page.
+If you are still interested in applying, fill out the Application for Independent Study and submit to Angie Hinz.

 Scroll down to view more detailed information for all faculty members, or click on a faculty member’s name to go to that specific laboratory.